designstem/projects/geometry/index.md

 <section>

-We are reaching the end of our short geometrical journey, but - <var>why use your hands and paper?</var> - may you ask.
+We are reaching the end of our short geometrical journey, but — ~_why use your hands and paper?_~ — may you ask.

 Alongside _high-tech trends_, it is just as important to experiment with your own hands.
 Using our hands will eventually lead us to a world of complex design and science.